Godfrey Isaacs: Personal life and family

 He married Léa Constance Felicie Valentine Seta (1874–1956), a French opera singer with the professional surname Perelli on 27 December 1892 in Paris and they had two sons, Marcel Godfrey (born 1893) and Dennys Godfrey (born 1896).
 Marcel Godfrey Isaacs married Marie Louise Cattier, daughter of prominent Belgian banker and philanthropist Félicien Cattier, who was also his business associate.

-In 1913 in the wake of the Marconi shares scandal Godfrey Issacs successfully sued Cecil Chesterton for criminal libel for remarks considered antisemitic.
-This led to a rift between Isaacs and his brothers and to which is attributed his conversion to Catholicism.
-He is buried at Holy Trinity Churchyard in Lyne, Runnymede, Surrey.
+In 1913, in the wake of the Marconi shares scandal Godfrey Issacs successfully sued Cecil Chesterton for criminal libel for remarks considered antisemitic.
+This led to a rift between Isaacs and his brothers.

+Isaacs died shortly after suffering from a stroke.
+He was buried at Chertsey Cemetery in Runnymede, Surrey.
+The fact he was buried in Catholic ceremony came as surprise to his family since Isaacs had never shown interest in Catholicism, though it appeared that his wife, who was Catholic, had him baptised on his death bed.